 Lena is dearly missed by many.

-Check back often for updates or subscribe to the newsletter to be the first to see book sale announcements!
+Check back for updates or subscribe to the newsletter.

-While you're waiting, take a look at behind the scenes at Hoofen Floofen Island headquarters . . .
+Here is a look behind the scenes at Hoofen Floofen Island headquarters . . .

 Monica J Sword